Possession Fighting for Your Rights & Freedoms

 If you have been charged with possession, it is important to get sound legal counsel on your side as soon as possible.
 You can speak with an experienced criminal defense attorney in Ventura to learn about your options and how to best defend yourself in court.
 At Wilfert Law, PC, we have the resources and skills to fight the unique cases of our clients.

-Misdemeanor vs. Felony Drug Possession
+Understanding Misdemeanor vs. Felony Drug Possession in California

 In the state of California there are two types of drug possession offenses that an individual can be charged with.